Pearl powder: Preparation

+Uses

-Cosmetic uses
+Cosmetic

 Pearl powder is widely believed to help improve the appearance of the skin, and is used as a cosmetic by royal families in Asia.
 It is also used as a treatment for acne.
 Some studies have claimed that pearl powder can stimulate the skin's fibroblasts, help regenerate collagen, and accelerate healing of certain skin conditions, wounds, and burns.

-Medical uses
+Medical

 Pearl powder contains a number of amino acids, over 30 trace minerals, and a high concentration of calcium.
 In Chinese medicine, it is used as an anti-inflammatory and detoxification agent, and as a relaxant.

 The calcium content is considered beneficial for calcium deficient persons with issues such as osteoporosis.
 A typical dose is 1 gram of pearl powder taken by mouth, traditionally mixed into water or tea, twice weekly.
 Excessive doses may cause calcium toxicity.

 The powder is also used to treat stomach and intestinal conditions such as indigestion and chronic constipation.
 It is claimed to minimize pain from sores and ulcers, and to help reduce the sores and ulcers themselves.